 Traveling Exchanges: Theatres, Architectures, and Heritage (TETAH) examines the impact of evolving models of performing heritage in South India on traveling cultural exchanges in museums and cultural heritage centres.
 This undertaking addresses the interplay between the staging of folk and classical performance forms and performance sites at museum or cultural heritage settings.
-Examples, such as the evolving forms of staging of Daveli, Kalaripayattu, and Kuttiyattam in Kerala and Theru Koothu and Silambattam in Tamil Nadu along with living history and interactive museum sites have emerged in response to the shifting nexus of labor, migration, and cultural exchange in the region.
+Examples, such as the evolving forms of staging of Daveli, Kalaripayattu, and Kuttiyattam in Kerala and Theru Koothu and Silambattam in Tamil Nadu.
+Living history and interactive museum sites have emerged in response to the shifting nexus of performance, labor, migration, and cultural exchange in the region.
 The project will generate three interrelated trajectories that encompass arts, research, and networking activities as they emerge from a range of cross-cultural investigations on performing heritage in India.

 Towards Arts and Research Platforms